Interior Design App tile drawing

 • celebrity clients,

-• people who actively need art, usually lots of it.
+• people who actively need art, usually a few pieces.

 • prequalified budgets